mcu-tools/mcuboot/docs/PORTING.md

 After running the management functions of the bootloader, `boot_go` returns an initialized `boot_rsp` which has pointers to the location of the image where the target firmware is located which can be used to jump to.

+## Configuration file

+You must provide a file, mcuboot_config/mcuboot_config.h.
+This is included by several files in the "library" portion of MCUboot; it provides preprocessor definitions that configure the library's build.

+See the file samples/mcuboot_config/mcuboot_config.template.h for a starting point and more information.
+This is a good place to convert settings in your environment's configuration system to those required by MCUboot.
+For example, Mynewt uses MYNEWT_VAL() and Zephyr uses Kconfig; these configuration systems are converted to MCUBOOT_ options in the following files:

+- boot/zephyr/include/mcuboot_config/mcuboot_config.h
+- boot/mynewt/mcuboot_config/include/mcuboot_config/mcuboot_config.h

 ## Flash access and flash Map